alphanodes/additionals/docs/macros/issue.rst

 .. function:: {{issue(url [, format=FORMAT, id=ISSUE_ID, note_id=COMMENT_ID])}}

-    Display a link to issue with subject
+    Display a link to issue with subject (optional with an issue note)

     :param string url: URL to an issue with issue id (and note_id)
     :param string format: custom format of link name.
 Possible values: full, text, short or link.
 If not specified 'link' is used as default.